MMA Bold Predictions for 2018: What's Next for Conor, Ronda, Brock & UFC on TV?

 Worse, despite the one-sided nature of his wins, his opponents have all been world class, the kind of men who have built up winning streaks and reputations of their own just to get into the title picture.
 Too good, in other words, for Johnson to create the kind of memorable moments other fighters use to go from mortals to gods.

-But in 2017, Johnson took a big leap towards legend with his "Submission of the Year" win over Ray Borg.
+In 2017, though, Johnson took a big leap toward legend with his "Submission of the Year" win over Ray Borg.
 The mastery on display was too much for even skeptical MMA fans to deny.
 It was the signature moment he'd been lacking.

 Next year he'll add the signature win.